 Candles are another issue around the holidays, though their threat can be anytime you light candles with cats and dogs around.
 One wrong swish of a tail and that candle can hurt the animal – and even set the home on fire!
 We only use a candle warming plate now for a candle with a non-toxic scent.
 Ocassionally she will have tall lit candles on the dining room table for atmosphere during a party.
 As soon as the dinner is over, the candles are blown out.

 Holiday food and cocktails can be very enticing to many pets, both cats and dogs.
 However, so much of traditional holiday food, snacks, desserts and cocktails contain ingredients that are basically poison to us!
 I am rather polite and understand the expression “her food” so I know not to jump on the buffet table – but Beau is a whole other story and ignores her because he has to taste-test everything!

 After a little “meet and greet” time with the early guests at her parties, mom sends us upstairs to the bedroom for the remainder of the time.
-This way, she can enjoy her paw-ty and not worry about what trouble Beau might get into!
-Notice I said Beau…
+This way, she can enjoy her paw-ty and not worry about what trouble Beau and Bouvier might get into!
+Notice I only mentioned my two brothers…

 The mission of this blog is to get you thinking about the big picture of safe-guarding your pets during this Holiday season.

-To learn more, check out these blog posts that take a deeper dive into this topic of poison-proofing your home during the holidays:
+To learn more, check on these blog posts that take a deeper dive into this topic of poison-proofing your home during the holidays: